-Obtaining a N-400 Application and the Fees For Citizenship Application
+Obtaining A N-400 Application And The Fees For Citizenship Application

 .
 Additionally, individuals are required to submit USCIS fees.
 The fee is for filing the naturalization application and biometric service fees.
 As of July 31, 2021, the current naturalization fee is $640.00 and biometric services fee is $85.00, for a total of $725.00.
 For the most up to date filing fees for immigration, click here

 The oral exam consists of 100 potential questions that test basic U.S. history, civics, and current events.
 As you prepare for the exam, know the names of current appointed officials serving at the time of your interview.
 If you are exempt, you will not take the English reading and writing part of the exam.
-USCIS provides a practice civics test for individuals to use, found here.
+USCIS provides a practice civics test for individuals to use, found here